-The GDST is a charity that owns and runs a network of 24 schools and two academies in England and Wales, it reinvests all its income in its schools.
-With almost 65,000 former students and staff in the GDST Alumnae Network, our girls can access a vast range of mentoring and professional experience to aid their decison-making on higher education and future careers.
+The GDST is a charity that owns and runs a network of 25 schools and academies in England and Wales, it reinvests all its income in its schools.
+With almost 75,000 former students in the GDST Alumnae Network, our girls can access a vast range of mentoring and professional experience to aid their decison-making on higher education and future careers.

 The GDST schools aim to inspire their students with these values: